 If you need to fill up during a trip, pay for fuel yourself and ask for a tax invoice.
-Upload a clear photo of the receipt through the app.
-This amount will be credited towards the final cost of your trip and any extra refunded.
+Upload a clear photo of the tax invoice through the app.
+This amount will be credited towards the final cost of your trip and any extra will be refunded.

 You must return the car with at least 1/4 of a tank of fuel.
 If it is left with less, there is a fee applicable (see Inconvenience and admin fees.)

 Electric vehicles must be left plugged in at the end of each trip.

 Make sure you check what type of fuel the car takes before filling up.
 You'll find this information in your trip instructions in the app during your trip.